zspoliver16/phase-1-cc-ramen-rater-v2/README.md

 ## Setup

+- Run `npm install` to install the dependencies.
 - Run `json-server --watch db.json` to get the backend started
 - Open the `index.html` file on your browser
 - Write your code in the `index.js` file